Baker University

 ORIGINAL RESEARCH

 As part of a National Science Foundation grant, biology students have identified and analyzed the DNA of tardigrades.
-And, during the last four summers, students have written and published peer-reviewed scientific papers, discovered and described species new to science, established new records for Kansas and North America, identified new arboreal ecology for tardigrades, and suggested new distribution patterns.
+Through these projects, students have written and published peer-reviewed scientific papers, discovered and described species new to science, established new records for Kansas and North America, identified new arboreal ecology for tardigrades, and suggested new distribution patterns.

-In the past decade, the Baker Orange, the university’s weekly student-run newspaper, has repeatedly received high distinctions from the Associated Collegiate Press, Kansas Associated Collegiate Press, and Society of Professional Journalists.
-Having been recognized with two Pacemaker nominates (one for the print edition and one for the Orange online), the Orange has earned its place in the ACP Hall of Fame.
-Several Baker Orange staff members also have earned the distinction of KACP journalist of the year.
+The Baker Orange online news, radio, and video repeatedly receive high distinctions from the Associated Collegiate Press, Kansas Associated Collegiate Press, Society of Professional Journalists, and Kansas Association of Broadcasters.The Orange has earned a place in the ACP Hall of Fame and two Pacemaker awards, one of the highest honors in college journalism.
+Several Baker Orange staff members have earned the distinction of KACP journalist of the year.

 Baker University is a small school that offers big opportunities.